minima-js/minimajs/packages/docs/docs/guide/response.md

 });
 ```

+## Streams

-any readable stream or a generators are also a valid response
+Any Readable streams are a valid response

 ```ts
 import { createReadStream } from "node:fs";